 “Out on the open road the steering is very light, and despite only having 110 horsepower the Grande Panda has enough go to feel confident pulling out into busy traffic”

-Fiat talks a lot about the “easy drive philosophy” of the Grande Panda and, whether you go for the electric or the hybrid version, it is a breeze to drive as there’s no manual gearbox to worry about.
+Fiat talks a lot about the “easy drive philosophy” of the Grande Panda and whether you go for the electric or the hybrid version, it is a breeze to drive as there’s no manual gearbox to worry about.
 The hybrid combines a 1.2-litre turbocharged petrol engine with a small battery and electric motor designed to make the car more efficient in stop-start traffic.
 While this doesn’t provide the electric boost of a full hybrid, it does allow the car can run in electric mode for very short periods on start-up and when manoeuvring at low speeds.
-There’s also an ‘L-mode’ which will increase the amount of braking energy which goes back into the battery.
+There’s also an ‘L-mode’, to increase the engine braking and put some power back into the battery when you come off the throttle but, for all the cleverness, the Fiat’s hybrid system feels more refined and conventional to drive than those in some Chinese-built rivals like the MG3 or Chery Tiggo 4, with less to get your head around.
+Which we’d consider a good thing, for the fact you just slip it into D and go.
 Out on the open road the steering is very light, and despite only having 110 horsepower the Grande Panda has enough go to feel confident pulling out into busy traffic.
-Our test route didn’t allow for us to try the car on a motorway, though, so we will have to wait for the cars to arrive in the UK this summer to see how it gets on at higher speeds.
+Our test route didn’t allow for us to try the car on a motorway, though, so we’re looking forward to a longer go with it to see how it fairs on a cruise.